 Apart from the visible benefits of time and cost, which comes in opting for a custom solution, one should also focus on the chosen partner’s design philosophy.
 Experience plays a key role and will save hundreds of iterations down the line.
 Some of the key benefits of going with a custom solution are:

-- Drive comprehensive integration with other systems your organization uses.
+- Firstly, it allows you to drive comprehensive integration with other systems your organization uses.

 - Reduce maintenance costs.